Grave 39

 Unmarked grave

-Having apparently lived in London and then the fashionable resorts of Harrogate, Bude and Torquay during the war years, by 1917 she found herself in Bath where after a few days in the Carlton Hotel she took rooms in Laura Place and gave French lessons.
+Although Polish by birth, Eva Jablonski presented herself as a unmarried French woman, and 'spoke English fluently and dressed well, though quietly'.
+Having lived in London and then the fashionable resorts of Harrogate, Bude and Torquay during the war years, by 1917 she came to Bath where after a few days in the Carlton Hotel she took rooms in Laura Place and gave French lessons.

 The Bath Chronicle reported that 'in accordance with Jewish usage the coffin was of the plainest decoration, without even a breast plate and there were no flowers.
 The service, partly in Hebrew and partly in English was conducted by a Rabbi from Bristol.
 The mourners themselves, all with covered heads, assisted in the last rites, placing the first spadefuls of soil in the grave.'
+As a suicide, it is likely that Eva will have been buried in an unmarked grave at the edge of the burial ground.
+Her effects amounted to 246 14,500 in 2024 (Bank of England inflation calculator).

-Bath Chronicle
+From the Bath Chronicle

 WOMAN OF MYSTERY DRAMATIC SUICIDE BATH MUCH TRAVELLED RUSSIAN SUBJECT POSED AS FRENCH: HUSBAND IN GERMANY HER DREAD OF POLICE INQUIRIES.

-At Bath Guildhall late on Monday afternoon the City Coroner, Mr. F. E. Shum, held an inquest concerning the tragic death of Eva Jablonski, which occurred in Bath on Friday night or early Saturday morning.
+At Bath Guildhall late on Monday afternoon the City Coroner, Mr F.E.
+Shum, held an inquest concerning the tragic death of Eva Jablonski, which occurred in Bath on Friday night or early Saturday morning.
 Marie Mandel, 43, Southside, Plymouth, wife of a Russian Pole, said, deceased was adopted by her father and mother and treated like sister by witnesses.
 Deceased was born near Lodz, in Russian Poland, now occupied by the Germans, She was about 37 years of age, and married.
 Whether her husband was alive or not, witness did not know.
 She came to England about the same time war broke out.
 Witness had lived in England some years.
 She told witness she came to England from Vichy.
 Her husband was in Germany.

 CAME TO BATH FOR THE CURE

 The coroner: Did she tell you what, part of Germany her husband was in?
-Witness: l don't know.
-To tell the truth," the husband ( had not corresponded with wife for some time.
+Witness: l don’t know.
+To tell the truth, the husband had not corresponded with wife for some time.
 When the war broke out she received a letter from a sister with the Shanklin (1.W.) post mark saying she coming over to take the child.
 Witness did not answer it.
 Why not enquired the Coroner.
-“Because, answered the witness, she was a Russian, and her husband was living I didn't know where; so I did not answer at all.
+Because, answered the witness, she was a Russian, and her husband was living I didn’t know where; so I did not answer.

 Last whitsuntide was the first time witness saw her sister ln England.
 She stayed with her in Bude.
 She then said that then she was going to Bath for the cure, and suggested that the witness go with her with her.
 Witness stayed in Bath for eleven days.
 She suffered from nerves.

 A week ago witness had a letter from her sister in Bath saying she was going to Eastbourne felt very lonely here.
 She told witness to write in English.
-Witnesses’ s brother-in-law explained that this request was made so that the letter might not be interrupted by censoring his sister-in-law generally wrote in the Hebrew characters of the Russian Pole.
+Witnesses’ brother-in-law explained that this request was made so that the letter might not be interrupted by censoring his sister-in-law generally wrote in the Hebrew characters of the Russian Pole.
 By the Coroner: Her sister had stayed in Eastbourne previously.
 She told witness she had not heard from husband since the war began.
-The Coroner: How did she live; how did she get her money.
+The Coroner: How did she live; how did she get her money?

 GAVE LESSONS IN FRENCH

-Witness: I tell you I believe she was giving ' lessons in different places.
+Witness: I tell you I believe she was giving lessons in different places.
 She had 2,000 marks in her name in a bank in Germany before the war and when the war came she transferred it to a English bank.
 Elizabeth Annie Olive, 8 Laura Place, said that this lady came to her on June 15th and took the back drawing room as a bed-sitting-room.
 She came to witness from the Carlton Hotel.
 She said that she came to Bath for the cure, but was not attend by a doctor at the house.
 She complained of being poorly most of the time, and took both the baths and waters.
 She said she was married but did not where her husband was.

 Witness was told by the deceased that she was French, and came from Nice.
 She said she had one child, a girl, who was in Russia but had been in England.
-Last Wednesday she told the witness she was going to Eastbourne; but then altered her mind and said she was going first to London .
-Witness saw her there on Friday, the last occasion being at 7.30 On Wednesday she told the witness she had to go to the Police Station Saturday about her registration papers.
-“Is that all she said” Yes sir.
+Last Wednesday she told the witness she was going to Eastbourne; but then altered her mind and said she was going first to London.
+Witness saw her there on Friday, the last occasion being at 7.30.
+On Wednesday she told the witness she had to go to the Police Station Saturday about her registration papers.
+‘Is that all she said’ Yes sir.
 Did she say the police had asked her to come?
-No sir
+No sir.

 DISCOVERY OF THE BODY

 Witness at once called Mr. Fry of the Argyll Dairy, who was in Laura Place.
 He fetched the police.
 Witness identified the small table knife (produced), found in the garden.
 Knives, forks etc were kept in the room.
-Dr C. J Tabor, of 71 Argyle Street, who attended 8 Laura Place, said the body was quite cold, half dressed and death had occurred some time previously - more than three hours, it may have been much longer.
+Dr C.J.
+Tabor, of 71 Argyle Street, who attended 8 Laura Place, said the body was quite cold, half dressed and death had occurred some time previously – more than three hours, it may have been much longer.
 There was a large gaping wound in the the neck, and great deal of blood around the body.
 No bones were broken and very little injury had been caused to the body by the fall.
 The coroner remarked that the fall was from a considerable height.

-Witness said the formed the conclusion, which he still held that in falling, the woman fell on to the clothes line which made the gash in the throat much larger and more pronounced The clothes line was snapped across.
+Witness said the formed the conclusion, which he still held that in falling, the woman fell on to the clothes line which made the gash in the throat much larger and more pronounced.
+The clothes line was snapped across.
 This would have broken the fall, and accounted for the absence of injury to the body.
-There was distinct evidence of trying get out of both windows and a person could not hare inflicted such a wound in her throat, and then managed to go to both windows in and fall out of one.
+There was distinct evidence of trying get out of both windows and a person could not have inflicted such a wound in her throat, and then managed to go to both windows in and fall out of one.
 From the quantity of blood found in the bedroom he thought the wound inflicted there would have caused death but she managed to get out of the window and the neck, coming in contact with the wire accentuated the Wound.
 So both the cutting of the throat and the fall were accountable for death.
 It was an extraordinary thing - he expected to find bones broken.

 DETECTIVE’S EVIDENCE